 As mentioned above, temperature plays a big part in how happy your plant is going to be.
 Unless you have snow for prolonged periods, you should be able to grow your daun kesum outdoors, in the ground.

 It might need a little TLC from time to time, especially after a cold spell and when the temperatures start to warm up again in spring.

-The Vietnamese Coriander has a voracious appetite.
+The Vietnamese Mint has a voracious appetite.
 You need to feed it regularly with an all-purpose plant food or a seaweed feed, although the latter is more of a nourisher than a feed.
 At the slightest sign of yellowing or coppery leaves, be sure to feed your plant.